nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    2. Test case: Start GOATS app
       Expected: GOATS should initialise a new data/addressbok.json file with sample data and user is presented an addressbook with that data

+## Appendix: Effort

+### Difficulty Level

+The project was a step-up in difficulty as compared to AddressBook Level3 (AB3), due to the number of commands added, and the need to support multiple entity types.
+Contacts in AB3 only constituted one single entity type, but in GOATS, they are split it into two different entities: **Student** and **Parent**, both with differing functionalities and representation in the UI.
+In addition, a large number of commands were added, with a high level of interaction between them, which made it difficult to keep track of and fix all the unintended behaviours and interactions that inevitably arose.

+### Challenges Faced

+* **Mitigating Unintended Behaviours and Interactions Between Commands**: Some of our commands initially had unintended behaviours when used after one another, which proved difficult to detect and to rectify.
+* **Testing and Coverage**: Given the large number of commands added, it was difficult to maintain the same level of test coverage (roughly 75% in AB3).
+* **Implementation of Multiple Entity Types and Relationships Between Entities**: A lot of effort was required to implement the Student and Parent classes without excessive code duplication, and to implement the Link between Student and Parent.

+### Effort Required

+The project required significant effort due to the implementation of the following features on top of AB3:

+* Addition of two distinct entity types: **Student** and **Parent**, each with different functionalities and both storing references to each other
+* Addition and Modification of multiple additional commands and fields to support Tutor Use Cases: Grade, Education Level, Lesson Time
+* Addition of an Archive Feature

+Each member of the group wrote an average of 1,400 lines of code.

+### Achievements

+Over the course of the project, the group achieved the following:

+* Built upon AB3 to create a contact management system specifically tailored to the needs of private tutors
+* Gained familiarity with the software development process, e.g. forking workflow, documentation, sprints etc.
+* Improved technical proficiency with tools such as IntelliJ IDE, JUnit, GitHub etc.